 - Preheat oven to 350 degrees.
 Cover a baking sheet with foil and place a cooling rack on top.
-Place pork on the rack.
+Remove pork from the marinade and place on the rack.
+Save the marinade.
 Bake for 25 minutes.
 Flip the pork and cook another 25 minutes.

 - While the pork is cooking, pour the reserved marinade into a saucepan and bring to a boil for 10 minutes.
 Reduce heat and whisk in cornstarch and water and simmer on low for another 10 minutes.

 - Remove pork from the oven and turn the oven to broil.
 Brush the pork with the thickened marinade and broil 5-6 minutes or until slightly charred.
 Turn the pork over and repeat.
 Pork temp should be 145-160 degrees.